getfem/getfem/doc/sphinx/source/userdoc/parallel.rst

   * The explicit matrix brick: the given matrix is considered to be distributed.
-If it is not, only add it on the master process (otherwize, the contribution will be multiplied by the numberof processes)
+If it is not, only add it on the master process (otherwize, the contribution will be multiplied by the numberof processes).

   * The explicit rhs brick: the given vector is not considered to be distributed.
 Only the given vector on the master process is taken into account.

   * Constraint brick: The given mastrix and rhs are not considered to be distributed.
 Only the given matrix and vector on the master process are taken into account.

   * Concerning contact bricks, only integral contact bricks are fully parallelized for the moment.
 Nodal contact bricks work in parallel